kesh-lang/kesh/examples.md

 hello: (() -> {}) []
 ```

-Note how an object is also a function (`person` in the example above) returning a new object of itself applied as prototype to the provided object.
+Note how an object is also a function (`person` in the example) returning a new object of itself applied as prototype to the provided object.

 #### Composition